AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 ```
-// disable buttons on the second column
+// disable buttons in the second column
 chart.dataGrid().column(1).collapseExpandButtons(false);

-// enable buttons on the first column
+// enable buttons in the first column
 chart.dataGrid().column(0).collapseExpandButtons(true);

 // set the indent for nested labels in the first column